 "Different societies vary in exactly how they understand Christ's gospel message in terms of their own culture.
 The rewarding essays in Jesus Without Borders offer an impressively wide-ranging survey of those diverse responses and understandings of Christology.
 Provocative and interesting."

 "If The Church from Every Tribe and Tongue teaches us anything, it is that the question, What does it mean to be the church? cannot be divorced from other fundamental matters.
 Where is the church located?
 How are the people of God to define their identity and mission in that place?
 These creative Majority World voices open up new vistas that can only arise from and in commitment to their contexts.
 But these essays are not simply reflections from diverse parts of the globe that can be held at arm's length as an interesting exercise in ecclesiology.
 They are profound explorations of the inexhaustible riches of the Word that reveal fresh insights into the church as a situated community."

 "This volume [The Church from Every Tribe and Tongue], like its predecessors, aptly captures a plethora of perspectives on what it means to be the church.
 It evokes different emotions as we encounter the familiar and the unfamiliar.
 These contributions should help Christians everywhere not only to broaden their vision of the church but also to feel a kindred spirit with each other."

-Part I: The Trinity Among the Nations: The Doctrine of God in the Majority World
+Part One: The Trinity Among the Nations: The Doctrine of God in the Majority World

-Introduction to Part I: Trinity 101: Kaleidoscopic Views of God in the Majority World, K. K. Yeo
+Introduction to Part One: Trinity 101: Kaleidoscopic Views of God in the Majority World, K. K. Yeo

 1. One God in Trinity and Trinity in Unity, Gerald Bray